-Gastroenteritis is commonly called the “stomach flu.”
+Gastroenteritis is commonly called the stomach flu.
 It is an inflammation of the gastrointestinal tract, which includes your stomach and intestines.
-Bacterial gastroenteritis (caused by bacteria) usually produces severe symptoms.
+Most cases of gastroenteritis are caused by viruses.
+Bacterial gastroenteritis (caused by bacteria) usually causes severe symptoms.
 It can even be fatal.
 This sheet tells you more about bacterial gastroenteritis, how it can be prevented, and how to care for it.

 Many kinds of bacteria cause gastroenteritis.
 So, symptoms can vary.
 In some types of gastroenteritis, symptoms come on quickly.
-In others, they don’t appear for 24-48 hours.
+In others, they don’t appear for 24 to 48 hours.
 Symptoms can range from mild to severe and may include: